-The Farm being situated in the transition area of the Lowveld and Highveld boasts more grass species than the Kruger National Park.
-The Rock art, cycad populations of the critically endangered Encephalartos Middelburgensis and vulnerable Lanatus, the extensive river frontages, permanent internal wetlands and streams, riverine forestation, gorges, savannah plains, rocky outcrops and cliffs make the farm a jewel amongst the mines and mealie fields of Middelburg and Witbank and more than justify the farm’s irreplaceable and highly significant status.
-The Endangered Wildlife Trust (EWT) support this designation.
+The cycad populations of both the critically endangered Encephalartos Middelburgensis and vulnerable Lanatus, the extensive river frontage, permanent internal wetlands and streams, riverine forestation, gorges, savannah plains, rocky outcrops and cliffs make the farm a jewel amongst the surrounding mines and mielie fields and justify the farm’s “irreplaceable biodiversity” status, supported by the Endangered Wildlife Trust (EWT).

-Grasses are the dominant vegetation in many habitats.
+Grasses are the dominant vegetation in many habitats, with grasslands accounting for over 25% of the planet’s land.
 They also occur as a smaller part of the vegetation in almost every other terrestrial habitat.
-Grasslands account for over 25% of the planet’s land.

 Grass stabilises and protects the soil and is for this reason one of the most important plant species on earth.
-It furthermore supports the dietary needs of most animals and provides the basic habitat for other plants to flourish in.
+Furthermore, it supports the dietary needs of most animals and provides the basic habitat for other plants to flourish in.

-With 88 species officially recorded and over 100 species observed at Bezhoek the grasslands are considered highly significant.
-Considering its relevance the Bezhoek Management team follows a strict management plan to preserve its grasslands.
+With 88 species officially recorded and over 100 species observed at Bezhoek, the grasslands within the reserve are considered highly significant.
+Considering its relevance, the Bezhoek Management team follows a strict management plan to preserve its grasslands.

 TREES AND SCHRUBS

-With approximately 400 plants species recorded at Bezhoek and with 27 red listed plants recorded for the grid in which this farm lies, the the vegetation is significant and requires further investigation according to a SANBI Report.
+With approximately 400 plants species recorded at Bezhoek Nature Reserve and with 27 red listed plants recorded for the grid in which the farm lies, the vegetation is significant and requires further investigation according to a SANBI Report.